Died aged 58

-Hawke Street, Portsmouth, United Kingdom where he lived near
+Hawke Street, Portsmouth, United Kingdom where they lived near

 In this building in 1859 and 1860 the novelist Charles Dickens (1812-1870) gave selected readings from his many works

-New Theatre, Kingston Square, Hull, United Kingdom where he gave selected readings from his many works (1859-1860)
+New Theatre, Kingston Square, Hull, United Kingdom where they gave selected readings from his many works (1859-1860)

 Prolific journalist, novelist and, for one day in 1860 Liverpool police constable Charles Dickens born Portsea 1812 died Gad's Hill, Kent 1870 Liverpool lies in my heart second only to London so wrote Dickens, whose first visit was in 1838.
 From 1842 until 1869, he was a frequent visitor, giving readings from his novels, usually to large audiences at St George's Hall, also at the former Masque Theatre, Duke Street.
 In 1860 he was sworn in as a constable for 'research purposes'

-1 Campbell Square, Liverpool, United Kingdom where he sworn in as a constable (1860)
+1 Campbell Square, Liverpool, United Kingdom where they sworn in as a constable (1860)

 1835-1837 Liverpool Mechanics' Institution Designed by A. H. Holme Charles Dickens gave readings here